Earthquakes in Turkey and Syria: fighting against time

 The tremors in the civil war country mainly hit people who were already living in great need.
 Many of the internally displaced people who lived in ramshackle shelters before the disaster had to spend the night outside in freezing temperatures, a spokeswoman for the UN refugee agency UNHCR said.
 One of the hardest hit areas is the Idlib region, which is under the control of the rebels and not the government in Damascus.

 Because everything is missing, the search so far has been slow, according to the White Helmets, an aid organization in the rebel areas.
-The Syrian Observatory for Human Rights explained that doctors were also overwhelmed and could not save all of the injured.
+The Syrian Observatory for Human Rights explained that doctors were also overwhelmed and might not save all of the injured.

 Baerbock demands opening of the border crossings